CSCsw/ColPack/README.md

     make install           # install lib and include/ColPack to destination

-Another recommend altinative way is to install an Ubuntu system on your MAC with *VirtualBox* (or any other virtual machine software).
-And then install ColPack on your virtual machines.
+Another recommend altinative way is to install an Ubuntu system on your MAC with *VirtualBox* (or any other virtual machine software), then install ColPack on your virtual machines.

 After the Build, Use ColPack as Installed Library
 -------------------------------------------------
 After the build, we have already generate an executable file 'ColPack' under the colpack root directory.
+And you can use it.
-However if you need to write your own code and use ColPack as an shared library.
+However if you want to write your own code and use ColPack as an shared library.
 Then follow the following ways:
 * export library's path to `LD_LIBRARY_PATH`
 * create your own code.
 * include the relative ColPack header files within your code.